PDB-REDO/dssp/README.md

 file by default, storing the secondary structure information in the _struct_conf category.

+Another new feature in this version of DSSP is that it now defines Poly-Proline helices as well.

 The DSSP program was designed by Wolfgang Kabsch and Chris Sander to standardize secondary structure assignment.
 DSSP is a database of secondary structure assignments (and much more) for all protein entries in the Protein